cppalliance/safe-cpp/proposal/draft.md

 f(&const x);  // Extra verbose -- call attention to it.
 ```

-The availability of relocation forces another choice on users: to load an lvalue into a prvalue, do you want to copy, or do you want to relocate?
-If the expression's type is trivially copyable and trivially destructible, it'll copy.
-Otherwise, the compiler will prompt for a `rel` or `cpy` token to resolve how to resolve the copy initialization.
-You're not going to accidentally hit the slow path or the mutable path.
-Opt into mutation.
-Opt into non-trivial copies.

 ### The mutable context

 The mutable context is the preferred way to express mutation.
 In a sense it returns Safe C++ to legacy C++'s default binding behavior.
 Use it at the start of a _cast-expression_ and the mutable context lasts for all subsequent higher-precedence operations.
 In the mutable context, standard conversion may bind mutable borrows and mutable lvalue references to lvalue operands.